hrnr/arduino-projects/agriculture/README.md

 ## Water level warning

 Arduino automatically checks if water level in reservoir is low.
 This will be reported by red LED.
 You can reservoir capacity via appropriate command.
-Every time capacity is set the reservoir will be assumed full, so you can use this command to reset state after refilling.
+Every time capacity is set the reservoir will be assumed full, so you can use `W` command to reset state after refilling.

+Remaining water level is stored in EEPROM memory, which means it will be preserved during reboots.

 ## reader.py